anaclumos/extracranial/Research/pages/Cartography.md

 4. Data integration: Digital maps often require data integration from multiple sources and formats.
 5. Generalization: Simplifying complex geographic information for digital maps enhances legibility and usability.
 6. Data visualization: Effectively representing geographic data in digital maps requires careful consideration of symbology, color schemes, and layering.
-7. Legal and ethical considerations: Digital maps can sometimes involve privacy, intellectual property, and data ownership issues.
+7. Legal and ethical considerations: Digital maps can sometimes involve privacy, [[IP|intellectual property]], and data ownership issues.
 8. [[Accessibility]] and usability: Creating digital maps accessible to users with different abilities and devices is essential.

 Despite these challenges, digital maps have revolutionized how we access and use geographic information.